Skip to main content

 Loan rehabilitation gives the borrower the opportunity to bring a defaulted apprentice loan out of collection and back into good standing.

-The number of months left to pay your loan in full at the current monthly payment amount and interest rate.
-When customizing your repayment through a Revision of Terms, your remaining term will decrease when you choose to increase your monthly payment and increase when you choose to decrease your monthly payment.
+The number of months left to pay your loan in full at the current monthly payment amount.
+When customizing your repayment terms, your remaining term will decrease when you choose to increase your monthly payment and increase when you choose to decrease your monthly payment.

 Repayment Assistance Plan